Excavating Sipontum Project

-Students can participate in the Salapia Exploration Project!
+Students can participate in the Excavating Sipontum Project!

-Undergraduates can participate in the project by registering for CLAS 349 Archaeology Fieldwork: Italy (graduate students register for CLAS 649 Archaeological Fieldwork in Italy).
-The project involves excavation of a the Roman town of Salapia and its port, whose occupation dates from the 1st c.
-BCE to the Middle Ages.
+Undergraduates can participate in the project by registering for CLAS 349 Archaeology Fieldwork: Italy (graduate students register for CLAS 649 Archaeological Fieldwork: Italy).
+The project involves excavation of actual archaeological remains, dating (so far) from the medieval period; future seasons aim to intercept Late Antique and Roman layers and architectural remains.
 This excavation is run as a field school, to train students with little to no experience in archaeology how to dig, collect artifacts, record site features, and perform laboratory methods associated with archaeological fieldwork.
-There will also be opportunities, depending on research agendas for the season, to participate in magnetometry survey and field survey.
-There will be weekly seminars on assigned readings where students will discuss how we move from archaeological excavation to archaeological interpretation.
+There are weekly seminars on assigned readings where students will discuss how we move from archaeological excavation to archaeological interpretation.
 Topics include: field methods; artifacts and interpretation; ports in the Roman world; economy and society in the Roman empire; Roman city life.
-We will also have a geomorphologist with us for two weeks, so students can observe the work she is doing as well.
+Laboratory work in the late afternoons teaches students to wash and sort the ceramics found on site.
+We will also have a geomorphologist with us for two weeks, so students can observe the work she is doing.
 No prior field experience or coursework in Classics is required.

-CLAS 349/649 runs for six weeks, 19 June 2017-29 July 2017.
+CLAS 349/649 runs for six weeks 22 May-30 June 2023.
 This is a three credit course.
 Students must pay McGill per-credit summer tuition.
-In addition, there is a course fee of CAD$2591 for McGill students (additional fees may apply to non-McGill students).
-Fees cover course materials and tools, room, most meals (Monday-Thursday plus breakfast and lunch on Friday), and daily transportation from the accommodations to the archaeological site.
+In addition, there is a course fee of CAD$2925.69 for McGill students (additional fees and tuition costs may apply to non-McGill students).
+Fees cover course materials and tools, lodging, most meals (Monday-Thursday plus breakfast and lunch on Friday), and daily transportation from the accommodations to the archaeological site.

-Enrolment in this course is limited to 12 students, and is by permission only.
-Interested students should ask Prof. Totten for an application via darian.tottern [at] mcgill.ca (email).
-Application will include a short essay explaining motivations for participation, the brief recommendation of a faculty member who knows you, and a brief interview with Prof. Totten either in person or via Skype.
-Applications for the Summer 2017 field season are due due by 15 February, 2017.
+Enrolment in this course is limited to 20 students, and is by permission only.
+Interested students should submit an application to Prof. Totten via darian.tottern [at] mcgill.ca (email).
+The application will include a short essay explaining motivations for participation, the brief recommendation of a faculty member who knows you, and a brief interview with Prof. Totten either in person or via Skype.
+Consult the application form (link below) for more information.
+Applications for the Summer 2023 field season are due due by 15 February, 2023.